h4h13/paisa-app/README.md

 3. Check `untranslated.json` for anything missing keys need to be translated
 4. Run the app and check once

+### Steps to build project

+1. Clone the Flutter Project:
+   - Use `git clone https://github.com/RetroMusicPlayer/Paisa.git` to download the project from the GitHub repository.
+2. Install Dependencies:
+   - Navigate to the project directory and run `flutter pub get` to install the required dependencies.
+3. Run the App:
+   - Connect a device or emulator and run the app using `flutter run --flavor dev` or through your IDE.

+### Support Translations

+Contact us in Telegram [Telegram Group](https://t.me/app_paisa)

 ### Download